pietromichelini/quality-of-life-data-app/README.md

 ![ezgif com-gif-maker (3)](https://user-images.githubusercontent.com/95065307/171331206-db27c718-662f-4dfd-ac4e-54ff4ef803ee.gif)

 This simple app allows users to search for a city and find out data about its quality of life.
-The data displayed is fetched from [Teleport.org](https://developers.teleport.org/api/)'s free API.
+Click [here](https://fascinating-pie-7a403c.netlify.app/) to check it out.

-To try the site click [here](https://fascinating-pie-7a403c.netlify.app/).
+(The data displayed is fetched from [Teleport.org](https://developers.teleport.org/api/)'s free API)

 ### Built With